The oldest public wildflower garden in the United States

 Habitat: In its native habitat Red Maple prefers moist fertile soils of riparian areas, woods, valleys and can do well in upland settings and ornamental landscapes.
 It has moderate shade tolerance and will tolerate water-logged soils.
 The root system has a tap root and lateral roots.
 This is one of the most widely distributed trees in North America.
 It's young shoots are a favorite of White-tailed deer but in late summer to fall the plant leaves are toxic to cattle.
 It will re-sprout from stumps.

 Names: The genus, Acer, is the Latin word for 'maple'.
 The species name, rubrum, means 'red'.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 Botanists have recently moved the maples into the Sapindaceae family from the older Aceraceae family.

-Comparisons: This tree most easily compares with Silver Maple, A. saccharinum, which also drops its seeds in the early summer, but that tree has a more spreading crown, larger leaves that are more deeply lobed with irregular teeth and the samaras do not turn red.
+Comparisons: This tree most easily compares with Silver Maple, A. saccharinum, which also drops its seeds in the early summer and has reddish flowers, but that tree has a more spreading crown, larger leaves that are more deeply lobed with irregular teeth and the samaras do not turn red.

 Above: 1st photo - A Red Maple of about 40 years of age.
 2nd photo - bark of a young tree.
 3rd photo - The long scaly bark ridges of an older tree.